Decompose and Reuse Components

-Provide the full path to the reference architecture.
-If the linked component has its own ports and components, this content is deleted during linking and replaced by that of the reference architecture.
-The ports of the linked component become the architecture ports in the reference architecture.
+Provide the full path to the referenced architecture model.
+If the linked component has its own ports and components, this content is deleted during linking and is replaced by that of the referenced architecture.
+The ports of the linked component become the architecture ports in the referenced architecture.

-Any change made in a reference architecture is immediately reflected in the models that link to it.
-If you move or rename the reference architecture, the link becomes invalid and the linked component displays an error.
-Link the component to a valid reference architecture.
+Any change made in an architecture model reference is immediately reflected in the models that link to it.
+If you move or rename the referenced architecture, the link becomes invalid and the linked component displays an error.
+Link the component to a valid architecture model reference.

 This operation provides two options: